mneiferbag/javascript-examples/helloNestJS/README.md

 Run the application with `npm run start`.

+Run tests with `npm run test`.

 To create a controller using the NestJS CLI, execute the command `nest g controller <name>`.